johnmdavis125/chutesandladders/README.md

 ## APPROACH
 #### Overview
-- In the spirit of OOP, I used objects to organize the flow of the game logic.
-Player class used methods to coordinate their movement.
+- In the spirit of OOP, I used classes/objects with built-in methods to coordinate movement of plyrs.
-- Event listeners & functions written such that entire scope of plyr's acty activated by clicking "roll" at beginning of turn.
+- Event listeners & functions drive flow of game logic.
+    - Entire scope of plyr's acty activated by clicking "roll" at beginning of turn.
+- Used user inputs to sequentially build custom conditions for each round of game

 #### Making the Grid
 - Nested Loop: column of 10 flex cont w/10 boxes per row